cew-hacs/cheapest_energy_windows/README.md

 ## Performance

-The integration uses an optimized calculation engine that:
+The integration uses an optimized calculation engine with exceptional performance:

-- Caches results for 14 minutes 59 seconds
-- Uses NumPy for efficient array operations
+- **Update Interval**: 5 seconds - Fast response to state changes
+- **Calculation Time**: Extremely fast (<10ms typical) thanks to NumPy optimization
-- Only recalculates when prices or settings change
+- **Smart Caching**: Results are cached and only recalculated when prices or settings change
-- Typical calculation time: <100ms (vs 500-1000ms for YAML templates)
+- **Efficient Architecture**:
+  - Uses NumPy for vectorized array operations
+  - Minimal overhead compared to template-based solutions
+  - Handles both 15-minute (96 windows) and 1-hour (24 windows) modes efficiently

+This means the integration is lightweight on your Home Assistant instance while providing rapid updates to automation states.

 ## Contributing